-Typically, patients are seen in consultation and initially by a neurosurgeon or a radiation oncologist.
+Typically, patients are seen in consultation initially by a neurosurgeon and/or a radiation oncologist.
 In addition, our radiosurgery panel may review a case.
 After further evaluation—which can include MRI, functional MRI, CT, angiography or neuropsychological testing—the appropriate method of therapy is tailored for each individual's needs.

-Gamma Knife may be used in the treatment of lesions that cannot be reached by conventional surgery.
+Gamma Knife may also be used in the treatment of lesions that cannot be reached by conventional surgery.
 It can be used along with other forms of radiation therapy, and with conventional surgery when complete removal of a tumor is not possible.
-It can be used in the treatment of recurrent tumors.
+It can be used multiple times in the treatment of recurrent tumors.
 Gamma Knife may also be used to help stop the growth of brain metastases from cancer.

 Risks Some side effects a patient may experience after Gamma Knife treatment include:

-- Skin irritation
+- Skin or scalp irritation

 - Patchy hair loss

 - Pain or swelling at the frame securing sites

 - Swelling around the treated areas of the brain

 Urgency The decision to use Gamma Knife radiosurgery should be made after careful consideration with your doctor.
 The procedure may be used to treat brain tumors or other brain abnormalities, or it may be used to help control the spread of cancerous cells in the brain.